AquaticEcoDynamics/Peel_ARC/Data/Isotope/README.md

 ---
 ### Overview

-We collected samples from both receiving waters (defined as surface waters in the catchment and estuary) and N and P sources (defined as soils, fertilisers, and the non-surface waters that could directly flow to the surface water).
+Samples were collected from both receiving waters (defined as surface waters in the catchment and estuary) and N and P sources
+(defined as soils, fertilisers, and the non-surface waters that could directly flow to the surface water).
 This sampling design enabled us to build a biogeochemical understanding onto the known hydrologic flow paths linking ‘sources’ and ‘receiving waters’ and avoid extraneous or duplicate sampling.
 For instance, we sampled soil water (which could directly leach